AdobeDocs/journey-optimizer.en/help/using/web/create-web.md

 ### Activate a web campaign {#activate-web-campaign}

-Once you defined your web campaign settings and you edited your content as desired using the [web designer](edit-web-content.md#work-with-web-designer), you can review and activate your web campaign.
+Once you defined your web campaign settings and you edited your content as desired, you can review and activate your web campaign.
 Follow the steps below.

 1. From your web campaign, select **[!UICONTROL Review to activate]**.